Executing Simulations

 if not compress.complete:

-message = 'Compression failed to complete.'
+message = "Compression failed to complete."

 raise RuntimeError(message)

-# Write `compressed.gsd` to the job document.
+# Write `compressed.gsd` to the job's directory

 hoomd.write.GSD.write(